 All persons seeking exemption must provide copy of a valid range qualification card from their service time.
 Submit this with your supporting documents when applying.
 If you cannot locate your range qualification card or equivelent, you will most likely have to complete the shooting proficiency exam.
 This shooting exam process is outlined in in Step 2.

 What are the Requirements to Carry in Texas?

-Per the present gun laws, to legally carry you must:
+Per the present gun laws, to legally carry and get your LTC you must:

-- Complete the classroom training (either online or locally) and pass a live-fire shooting exam with a certified, local instructor
+- Complete the classroom training (online) and pass a live-fire shooting exam with a certified, local instructor

 - Pass a background check, ruling out any applicants that may have a disqualifying criminal history